eslint/eslint/docs/src/use/command-line-interface.md

-  --no-error-on-unmatched-pattern  Prevent errors when pattern is unmatched --exit-on-fatal-error           Exit with exit code 2 in case of fatal error - default: false --no-warn-ignored               Suppress warnings when the file list includes ignored files. *Flat Config Mode Only* --debug                         Output debugging information -h, --help                      Show help
+  --no-error-on-unmatched-pattern  Prevent errors when pattern is unmatched --exit-on-fatal-error           Exit with exit code 2 in case of fatal error - default: false --no-warn-ignored               Suppress warnings when the file list includes ignored files. *Flat Config Mode Only* --pass-on-no-patterns           Exit with exit code 0 in case no file patterns are passed.
+  --debug                         Output debugging information -h, --help                      Show help
   -v, --version                   Output the version number